The Thyroid: Cure, Cause, or Symptom?

 This established fact has led many to argue that simply “eating more” (or “eating a lot”) will rekindle the metabolic flame.
 While there is truth to the frequent necessity to increase caloric intake — sometimes by a lot — it may not always be possible or simple to “eat your way” back to health, especially if undereating was accompanied by other problems (like a moldy house, nutritional imbalances, or emotional distress).

-First, correct any deficiencies in the diet.
+Correct any deficiencies in the diet.
 Balance macros, eat enough calories, and choose mostly pro-thyroid foods.

 Second, start working on habits: Sleep, light cycles, movement, hygiene.

-Gut + NUTRIENTS
+Gut + Nutrients

 Third, start focusing on gut health and nutritional balance.
 Make sure both are improving every day.
+A healthy gut both detoxifies and absorbs nutrition — both necessary steps for metabolic health.

 Finally, get clear of excessive environmental toxins, whether mold or EMF, chemicals or air pollution, or family and interpersonal drama.

-I have personally worked with many folks who were able to entirely go off prescription thyroid medication while following these steps.
+I have worked with many folks who were able to entirely go off prescription thyroid medication while following these steps.

 Already on thyroid medication?
 Don’t stop right away.
 Have a conversation with your doctor, and develop a plan to address the root causes of your hypothyroidism.
+Perhaps exploring these other areas will make your hypothyroid journey much easier.

-Thyroid Health: Areas Of Emphasis
+Thyroid Health: Other Areas Of Emphasis

 Infrared light and sunlight directly stimulate the thyroid naturally.
 Getting lots of infrared light can replace some or all of thyroid medication’s effect, while giving you more benefits than the medication alone.